mkner/robo-time/README.rst

 **robo-clocks**

-Clocks, timing devices, and timestamping for mobile robotics and related applications
+| Clocks, timing devices, and timestamping

-|
-| for the development of mobile robotic units and systems that are
+| for mobile robotics and related applications
-|

 |

 | Installation:
 |